edg96/CorsoWebsite/README.md

 ## "Why this project?" and a long advice

 Welcome to my cozy online corner, created for the sheer joy of learning and sharpening our skills.
-Take a peek at [my GitHub profile](https://github.com/edg96), and you'll find projects that highlight my journey with [Python](https://www.python.org/) and [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
+Take a peek at [my GitHub profile](https://github.com/edg96), and you'll find projects that highlight my journey with [Python](https://www.python.org/) (also with some [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) - my trusted companion in crafting user-friendly GUI applications).

 [Bootstrap](https://getbootstrap.com/) is our hero for those eager to launch a website decked with ready-to-use components straight off the shelf, simplifying the front-end development process significantly.
 It's the go-to for getting your digital creation up and running with minimal fuss.